 We regularly enter boccia and football teams in district and county events.
 Last year our boccia team represented Cumbria in the Northern England Boccia Competiton.
 Our football team have been past winners of the county inclusion competition.

 Last year for the second year running, Mayfield School had four teams representing Copeland in the School Games Finals at Carlisle in Boccia, Table Cricket, Table Tennis and Football.

 Some students in Planets Department will continue working towards their Duke of Edinburgh beginning initially with the bronze award.
 There is scope for student to progress to Silver and then Gold.
 At Mayfield we have chosen the DofE as an apporptiate qualification because of its fully inclusive nature.

 Pupils could improve football, rock climbing or dance skills or try a completely new sport or activity.
 You don't have to be super fit or world class - with DofE, its about setting your own challenges, giving 100% and being the very best you can be.

 By developing practical and social skills and nurturing personal interest and talents boosts self-esteem.

 Independent Living Skills|

-We are fortunate to have access to Haven House for two days each week.
+We are fortunate to have access to Haven House every week.
 This is a fantastic resource, based on the Whitehaven Academy site, which is a purpose built home environment.